zhaozhixu/TensorLight/README.md

     ./configure
     ```
     There are options to custom your building and installation process.
-    You can append them after `./configure`, such as:
+    You can append them after `./configure`.
+For example, use

     ```
     ./configure --cuda-enable=1
     ```
+    if you want to build with CUDA support.

     Detailed `./configure` options can be printed using `./configure -h`.

     After that, use `make` to compile the library and run the tests.
 Then `make install`